 Tell me the acceptance rate?

 The IRS accepted 25,000 of 62,000 offers in compromise in 2017.
-This is almost $256 million in forgiven back taxes.
-The average dollar amount of the accepted offers was $10,234.
-The IRS has a 40.3% approval rate for more than a billion dollars with OICs and experts say the average dollar amount per offer amounted to nearly $15,000.
-The OIC procedure can be used by people who have lower incomes and it is advised to use an offer in compromise if you have limited income or are close to bankruptcy.
+The IRS has a 40.3% approval rate for more than a billion dollars, with OICs and experts saying the average dollar amount per offer amounted to nearly $15,000.
+The OIC procedure can be used by people who have lower incomes, and it is advised to use an offer in compromise if you have limited income or are close to bankruptcy.

 Appealing a rejection